Worldwide Photographic Journeys

 • Day 2: Drive to Lake Baringo for lunch and afternoon photo shoot with Pokot people

-• Day 3: Early morning canoe cruise to photograph Njemps fishermen and African fish eagle.
-During the morning we will visit a local Njemps community.
+• Day 3: Early morning canoe cruise to photograph Njemps fishermen and African Fish Eagles.
 Afternoon cruise on the lake to photograph the resident waterbirds.

 • Day 4: A long day drive from Lake Baringo into the Ndoto Mountains